Migrant Leadership Academy

 Are you a migrant leader?

 We’re looking for people of a migrant and refugee background committed to social justice and equality and are passionate about their community.
-This programme is about building power of communities so ideally you should be already connected to an existing social justice/migrant community group.
+This programme is about building the power of communities so ideally you should be already connected to an existing social justice/migrant community group.
 If you have the drive and determination to change things for the better for your community then we want YOU!

 Eligibility